jina-ai/jina/docs/fundamentals/flow/create-flow.md

 f = Flow() # Create the empty Flow with f: # Using it as a Context Manager will start the Flow
-    f.search() # This sends a request to the /search endpoint of the Flow
+    f.post(on='/search') # This sends a request to the /search endpoint of the Flow
 ```
 ````